My Story – François Dolveck – How the EDHEC Executive MBA impacted my career in healthcare management

 All these conversations were deeply inspiring.
 Theymade me to understand that we should never be afraid of trying new things.
 With the EDHEC Executive MBA, I feel like I broke free from my mould and decompartmentalised my vision.
 This was very liberating and exactly what I was looking for."

-Leadership development for a more structured approach to management
+Leadership development for a more structured approach to management - crucial to tackle healthcare industry's challenges

 "What I have learned during the EDHEC Executive MBA in terms of financial management and accounting now allows me to confidently interact with other which is highly valuable.
 I also appreciated all the work we did in termsof management and leadership development.
 I used to function instinctively, with due diligence, at EDHEC, I learned to structure my method.